opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/local-applications/what-is-an-app/index.md

 <section id="introduction">
 <h2>Introduction</h2>

 <p>Applications are a great way to provide tools that address community specific needs.
 An application is a program or piece of software designed and written to fulfill a particular purpose, such as a word processor, image editor, navigation system or messaging application.
 Applications can come in many forms -- a website which you access from a web browser or something that you install on a device such as a smartphone application or software program.
 Commotion makes it possible to provide applications that are available only when you are connected to the mesh network or wireless access point.
-In planning for local applications, whether you use existing applications or develop your own, it’s best to follow a similar model to building the network itself -- shaping the technology to fit human relationships rather than shaping our relationships to fit the technology.
+In planning for local applications, whether you use existing applications or develop your own, it’s best to follow a similar model to building the network itself -- shaping the technology to fit human relationships rather than shaping our relationships to fit the technology.</p>

-This module will help you understand what applications are and how they work.
+<p>This module will help you understand what applications are and how they work.</p>

-<strong>Time required:  1-2 hours, depending on the activities.</strong></p>
+<strong><p>Time required:  1-2 hours, depending on the activities.</strong></p>
 </section>

 <section id="materials-and-supplies-needed">